Tips and Tricks

 Your dog should now be having no problems or hesitance with eating the new food provided.
 Now completely lose the old food and give him 100% new food.
 Moving from three-fourths new food to all new food is no issue but if your dog is still experiencing some anxiety, remember that all dogs are difference and some just require a little more time and patience.

 Switching over dog foods is a procedure that requires effort on your part, but do remember that your animal will eventually welcome the new food every day just as he welcomed the old food previously.

 What Breeds of Dogs are the

-Scientists set out to find which breeds of dogs are the smartest out there and you may be curious too.
-If your dog’s breed is not on the list, don’t worry, this is a generalized list made about general breeds and their abilities to learn new commands, not their abilities to be a good pet or to love you and your family.
+Scientists set out to find which breeds of dogs are the smartest out there and you maybe curious too.
+If your dog’s breed is not on the list, don’t worry, this is a generalized list made about general breeds and their abilities to learn new commands, not their abilities as a good pet or to love you and your family.

 10) Australian Cattle Dog –

 The Australian Cattle Dog is an Australian herding dog bred to control groups of cattle.
 They are very energetic and have minds as active as their muscular bodies.
 They are naturally curious and left to their own devices without proper exercise will be quite destructive.
 They come in two main colors Blue as in photo, Red or both and many different body shapes and sizes.

 The Rottweiler is a very large herding dog originally from Germany.
 Rottweilers are strong, smart and self-assured.
 Though they have recently gotten a negative association in the media, an aggressive or misbehaving Rottweiler is almost always due to irresponsible owners, lack of socialization, abuse or neglect.
 Rotties are affectionate, loving and eager to please.